-Since 1 July 2017, a lower payroll tax rate has applied to taxable wages paid by regional employers to their regional employees.
+Since 1 July 2017, a lower payroll tax rate has applied to taxable wages paid by regional employers.

 - From 1 July 2019, you are a regional employer if you pay at least 85% of your Victorian taxable wages to regional employees.